antonvh/antonsmindstorms-docs/docs/source/Software/mpy_robot_tools.rst

 mpy\_robot\_tools.sen0539 module
 --------------------------------

+This contains a python API to interface with the DFRobot Sen0539 Voice Recognition sensor.
+This module supports I2C only, so it won't run on an Inventor hub.
+Use LMS-ESP32 or OpenMV.
+The sensor is capable of UART, so theoretically this module could be expanded with UART support.

 .. automodule:: mpy_robot_tools.sen0539
    :members:
    :undoc-members:
    :show-inheritance:

 mpy\_robot\_tools.ctrl\_plus module
 -----------------------------------

--  SmartHub() - Connects to a Technic smart hub and is able to control connected devices and read the states of the IMU and connected motors.
+This module connects to a Technic smart hhub and is able to control connected devices, read the states of the IMU, and control connected motors.

 .. automodule:: mpy_robot_tools.ctrl_plus
    :members:
    :undoc-members:
    :show-inheritance:

 mpy\_robot\_tools.helpers module
 --------------------------------

+Helper modules for frequently used functions.
+Most of the helpers have moved to the Pybricks module.

 .. automodule:: mpy_robot_tools.helpers
    :members: